 One thing I’ve always liked about WordPress SEO is that it guides you on where to focus in order to best optimize each page of your website.
-By selecting one keyword on which to base your writing, you create better, more relevant content for your reader while helping the search engines do their jobs.
+By selecting one keyword on which to base your writing on, you create better, more relevant content for your reader while helping the search engines do their jobs.

 The WordPress SEO plugin gives you three tabs to help with the SEO process.
-The first, shown below, enables you to select your focus keyword, write your SEO Title (what appears at the top of your browser) and your Meta Description.
-The SEO Title and Meta Description create the snippet that will appear in the search engine results pages.
+The first, shown below, enables you to select your focus keyword, write your SEO Title (what appears at the top of your browser), and your Meta Description.
+The SEO Title and Meta Description create the snippet that will appear in the search engine results in pages.
 If you choose a focus keyword, the plugin gives you information on whether you have used the keyword in the right places.

 The page analysis tab highlights key optimization areas and provides insight into how well your page is optimized.
-The icons on the left are red, yellow and green depending on whether you have met the suggested criteria for well optimized web pages.
+The icons on the left are red, yellow, and green depending on whether you have met the suggested criteria for well-optimized web pages.

-In the Advanced tab, you can set various index and follow options to guide the search engines.
+In the Advanced tab, you can set various indexes and follow options to guide the search engines.
 It also includes a 301 redirect capability in the event you want to remove a page and point the URL to one that is active.
 Mostly you can leave the settings as defined in the WordPress SEO plugin settings, but these are good to have if you need to create an exception.

 Visual Triggers to Keep Your SEO on Track

 In the new release, there are now more visual triggers to help you get the most from your content.
-In the publish box of your WordPress dashboard is a little indicator that is red, yellow or green depending on whether the page has met the criteria.
+In the publish box of your WordPress dashboard is a little indicator that is red, yellow, or green depending on whether the page has met the criteria.